demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Coppertiel-MaskedEnemyOverhaulFork/README.md

 ## Important info:

-* Tested on Lethal Company v49 and v50
+* Tested on Lethal Company v68, though MIGHT work still work with older versions
-* (April 13 2024) There's currently a vanilla bug in LC v50 where masked enemies spawned inside cannot harm players outside.
 * Nametags on Masked do not work, disabled for now
 * This mod works in both solo and multiplayer lobbies.
 Everyone download it.